Along the Terrace of the Lions in Delos

 Touring the Bayon alone would take you the entire day…or, a few weeks!

-While we waited for the sisters, we had our late lunch at a spot where locals and tuk-tuk drivers eat—there was a pair of tourists on backpacks—and had fried chicken wings, fish, and sautéed mustard greens, along with a heap of steamed rice.
+While we waited for the sisters, we had our late lunch at a spot where locals and tuk-tuk drivers eat -there was a pair of tourists on backpacks- and had fried chicken wings and fish and sautéed mustard greens that went along with a heap of steamed rice.

 After we had picked up the sisters, we passed by the Bayon again with the hopes of just relaxing in one of its many open spaces near the water since the noonday heat had jacked up the humidity scale much higher.

-Once outside the Angkor complex, he suggested that we buy some snacks and drinks and proceed to a “picnic spot where he often went when he and his wife were still sweethearts.”
+He suggested that we buy some snacks and drinks once outside the Angkor complex and suggested that we proceed to a “picnic spot where he often goes when he and his wife were still sweethearts“.

-The place turned out to be West Baray, a man-made lake or reservoir constructed in the 11th century.
-It was a crucial component of the Angkor complex during the heydays of the Khmer empire.
+The place turned out to be West Baray, a man-made lake or reservoir that was constructed in the 11th century and was a crucial component of the Angkor complex during the heydays of the Khmer empire.

-Some construction is going on on the artificial island—the West Mebon, where a magnificent bronze Vishnu still stands—located in the middle of this huge reservoir, which covers an area of about 1,760 hectares (4,349 acres).
+Some construction is going on on the artificial island – the West Mebon, where a magnificent bronze Vishnu still stands- located in the middle of this huge reservoir that covers an area of about 1,760 hectares (4,349 acres).

 It’s very popular with locals who go there to picnic, take naps, or a quick dip in its murky, brown water.
-There are no gates either, and you pay a fee upfront to enter.
+There are no gates either where you pay a fee upfront to enter.
 A lot simply spoke to an elderly woman who proceeded to find a spot for the 4 of us amongst the numerous huts that were on stilts.

 Taking it slow and easy in West Baray after all those walks inside the Angkor complex